EquityTeam Gold Logo Silver Text

 Track Travel and Home Office Expenses

-If you travel for property management, such as inspecting the property, collecting rent, or meeting a contractor, you can deduct travel expenses.
+If you travel for real estate management, such as inspecting the rental property, collecting rent, or meeting a contractor, you can deduct travel expenses.
 For local travel, track mileage, parking, and tolls.
 For longer trips, airfare and lodging may be deductible.

 If you manage your rental business from home, you may also qualify for a home office deduction.
 To be eligible, the space must be used regularly and exclusively for business.
 The deduction can be calculated using the simplified square footage method or by itemizing actual expenses.